DJPlaya/Kigen-AC-Redux/README.md

 kac_cvars_status | Shows the status of all in-game clients | ADMFLAG_GENERIC

-Note: A config File will be automatically created ConVar | Possible Value | Description
+Note: A Config File will be automatically created

+ConVar | Possible Value | Description
 ------------ | ------------- | -------------
 kac_version | Dont | KAC Plugin Version (do not touch)